-The Palm View is a 40-unit apartment complex that provides homes to low-income people with disabilities in West Hollywood, California.
+The Palm View is a 40-unit apartment complex that provides homes to low-income people with disabilities or who are living with HIV/AIDs in West Hollywood, California.

 Opened in 1998, The Palm View consists of three buildings surrounding an outdoor courtyard, and is a collaborative project between The Actors Fund, the West Hollywood Community Housing Corporation (WHCHC), Housing for Entertainment Professionals and various funders.

 The buildings contain:

 - 29 one-bedroom units, averaging 600 square feet

 - 11 two-bedroom units, averaging 800 square feet